 Our relationship with Taiwan brings tremendous benefits to the American people.
 As just one example, cutting-edge semiconductors from Taiwan are key components for many of our most important industries.
 Taiwan companies, most notably TSMC, are now investing billions of dollars in the United States to create high-paying jobs and help ensure our semiconductor supply chains are resilient.
 And we still remember with great gratitude Taiwan's donation of millions of articles of PPE at the start of the pandemic last year.
 As part of our partnership on health, the United States has provided Taiwan with 4 million doses of Moderna vaccine.
 The United States is firmly committed to peace and stability in the Indo-Pacific region, where we have long had an enduring national interest.
 We continue to oppose unilateral changes to the status quo and call for cross-Strait issues to be resolved in a peaceful manner that is consistent with the wishes and best interests of the people on Taiwan.
 It is for this reason that we view the PRC's growing coercive and provocative behavior toward Taiwan with serious concern.

-Since the 2016 election of Taiwan's President Tsai Ing-wen, the PRC has used military, diplomatic, and economic coercion to undermine the status quo in the Tai-wan Strait.
+cive and provocative behavior toward Taiwan with serious concern.
+Since the 2016 election of Taiwan's President Tsai Ing-wen, the PRC has used military, diplomatic, and economic coercion to undermine the status quo in the Taiwan Strait.
 These actions are destabilizing to the region and risk a miscalculation that could harm the global economy.

+Wall Stratt.
+These actions are destantising to the region and the transmittener that could harm the global economy.
 In response to the growing PRC military threat, the United States has and will continue to make available to Taiwan the defense articles and services necessary to enable it to maintain a sufficient self-defense capability, consistent with the Taiwan Relations Act.
 The United States has notified Congress of more than \$32 billion worth of arms to Taiwan since 2009, but we should be clear that arms sales alone cannot ensure Taiwan's ability to defend itself.
-As my Department of Defense colleague will note, we also are encouraging Taiwan to prioritize asymmetric capabilities to the property of the ties that complicate PRC planning and to implement necessary defense reforms that will strengthen the resilience of Taiwan's society against PRC coercion.
+As my Department of Defense colleague will note, we also are encouraging Taiwan to prioritize asymmetric capabilities that complicate PRC planning and to implement necessary defense reforms that will strengthen the resilience of Taiwan's society against PRC coercion.

 In addition to increased PLA military activity near Taiwan, the PRC continues to execute campaigns to sway Taiwan's few remaining diplomatic partners into breaking official ties; to bully countries, such as Lithuania, when they seek to deepen engagement with Taiwan; and to block Taiwan's participation in international organizations.
 These campaigns seek to coercively influence how countries decide the contours of their policy with respect to cross-Strait issues.
 It is also part of a longer PRC campaign to diminish Taiwan's international space, which ultimately robs the global community of the many benefits derived from Taiwan's expertise in solving shared challenges.
+To preserve Taiwan's "international space," we continue to work with likeminded